 While coffee roasters recommend grinding the beans at home for the freshest brew, if you order ready-ground it will be super fresh, sometimes ground within 24 hours of dispatch.
-Look for the date of roasting on the individual packets and choose a grind of coffee to suit your preferred method whether using a state-of-the-art machine, a cafetière or a simple ‘dripper’ cone.
+Look for the date of roasting on the individual packets and choose a grind of coffee to suit your preferred method whether using a state-of-the-art automatic espresso machine, a cafetière or a simple ‘dripper’ cone.

 Here are four independent Coffee Clubs with subscription services and examples to get you started.

 Six years ago husband and wife, Ruth and Mark Oldfield, were introduced to Speciality Coffee by their brother-in-law, a coffee roaster in Adelaide.
 Previously instant coffee drinkers they quickly became addicted to quality coffee.
 Back in the UK, they purchased a pod machine but it ‘felt wrong’ to simply throw away the used capsules.
 Setting out to find an eco-friendly option led to setting up a subscription service, which also offers whole beans and ground coffee.

 A decaffeinated coffee made with Caturra and Bourbon varieties grown by a group of smallholder farmers at Pomahuaca, Cajamarca.
 The coffee is handpicked and often dried in batches outside their homes.
 The brew is full-bodied and packed with flavour with hints of raspberry and overtones of rich chocolate.
 The decaf process uses water with no chemicals and is classed as organic.